bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 **Do not use the products of this project in a mission critical system or in a system that people's health or safety depends on.**

-**This procedure will overwrite any data or settings on the unit being worked on.
+**This procedure may overwrite any data or settings on the unit being worked on.
 Be sure to backup any important data before proceeding.**

 **This project is not endorsed or supported by the original vendors or